jpanaitoh/Grow-With-Google-Udacity-Android-Developer-Nanodegree-Build-It-Bigger/README.md

 So comment out the above from the backend build.gradle file if you're running on an emulator (plus changing setRootUrl to the emulator localhost IP address 10.0.2.2), or change setRootUrl to your own system's IP address if you're using a physical device.

+Before running the app you'll also need to follow step 3 of the instructions below to set up a local Google Cloud Endpoints server and start the server via the Gradle Projects pane.

 ## About this project